MicrosoftDocs/WSL/WSL/initialize-distro.md

 Once your distro has been downloaded and installed, you'll need to complete initialization of the new distro:

 ## Launch a distro
 To complete the initialization of your newly installed distro, launch a new instance.
-You can do this by clicking the "launch" button in the Windows Store app, or launching the distro from the Start menu:
+You can do this by clicking the "launch" button in the Microsoft Store app, or launching the distro from the Start menu:

 > Tip: You might want to pin your most frequently used distros to your Start menu, and/or to your taskbar!